-The two roles represented in white in Error!
-Reference source not found. are the data subject and supervisory authority, both of whom can become (sub-)processors of personal data in relation to the data subject's requests, claims, or supervisory proceedings.
+The two roles represented in Figure 9 of the data subject and supervisory authority can become (sub-)processors of personal data in relation to the data subject's requests, claims, or supervisory proceedings.
 They are depicted as such because they cannot be filled in by an organisation or company.
 It must be noted that there are differences in the level of enforcement by supervisory authorities in different Member States and the controller must always be aware of the competent supervisory authority in its specific jurisdiction.